 Provide project milestone updates and identify strategies to overcome implementation.

-Note: The first meeting occurs two months after project launch.
+Note: The first meeting occurs two months after the project launch.

 2. Submit brief quarterly project updates.